 How long was your infertility journey?
 How many cycles did you undergo?

-We completed 6 years of cycling and did 16 cycles total: 8 IUI's and 8 IVF's.
+We completed 6 years of cycling and did 16 cycles total!

 Share your inspiring success story!